rstudio/gridlayout/inst/layout-templates/README.md

 ## Including in layout gallery

 Currently you need to add an entry to the `layout_templates` list defined in `layout_gallery.R`.
 You want to match the layout used in the template app with the one in the passed to `gen_template_info()`; linking the two with the optional `app_loc` argument that specifies the name of the script for your app in the top level of `inst/layout-templates/`.
-Eventually this process will probably be automated but the duplication of layouts allows there to be no build or runtime step to parses the layouts.
+Eventually this process will probably be automated but the duplication of layouts means there is no build or runtime step to parse the layouts.

 ## Guidelines